LottieFiles/relottie/README.md

     — any tagged repo on GitHub

-Some plugins are maintained by us here in the [`@lottiefiles`][lottiefiles] organization while others are maintained by folks elsewhere (not yet).
+Some plugins are maintained by us here in the [`@lottiefiles`][lottiefiles] organization while others are maintained by folks elsewhere.
 Anyone can make relottie plugins, so as always when choosing whether to include dependencies in your project, make sure to carefully assess the quality of relottie plugins too.

 ## Examples

-*   todo
+*   be the first one ;)

 ## Syntax